AntonLapshin/fancy-broker-agency/README.md

 * I don't like so much that handmade solution for the client-server communication that I created.
 Eventually it will grow to a real framework then why don't use something tried-and-true that is already out there and supported by the community (Redux Saga, Apiary, RxJs or something else).

-Hope you are not bored to death reading the whole thing xD
+Hope you are not bored to death after reading the whole thing xD